elicer/gs-consuming-rest-android/README.md

 Build and run the client
 ------------------------

-Once the emulator starts up, run the following command to invoke the code and see the results of the REST request:
+When you have an attached device or running emulator, use the following command to invoke the code and see the results of the REST request:

 ```sh
 $ mvn clean package android:deploy android:run